See a SLIDESHOW of swimming hole photos in this state.

 DESCRIPTION | Very lovely established swimming place in bend in river.
 Tannic

-(dark) water, spanish moss overhead, docks to jump from.
+(dark) water, Spanish moss overhead, docks to jump from.
 A short hiking trail follows the river

 until the entire river goes down into a sink hole and reappears 3 miles away.
 Alligators live in